dudung/butiran/content/posts/25/f/45-abm-bc-input.md

 + This script marker is also implemented to previous JS [^viridi_2025a], since it is used here, and also other JS [^viridi_2025b].
 + This note is part of two other notes, which are [25d66](/butiran/25d66/) and [25f43](/butiran/25f43/).
 + Add input title, format version, author, and date as suggested [^gpt-4o_2025c].
++ Rename it from "abm-aor 2-mix design" to "abm bc input" on 15-jun-2025.

 ## refs